snoeren-development/laravel-currency-casting/README.md

 [![Downloads](https://img.shields.io/packagist/dt/snoeren-development/laravel-currency-casting?style=flat-square)](https://packagist.org/packages/snoeren-development/laravel-currency-casting)
 [![Donate](https://img.shields.io/beerpay/snoeren-development/laravel-currency-casting?style=flat-square)](https://beerpay.io/snoeren-development/laravel-currency-casting)

 This package adds a Laravel model cast.
-This way you can cast any attribute, with an integer value, to a currency!
+This way you can cast any attribute that stores a currency, with an integer value in the database, to a float automatically!

 ## Installation
 You can install the package using Composer: